piazza-energy/curated-resource-list/knowledge.md

 - Electricity System Operator UK [national grid eso](https://www.nationalgrideso.com/insights) another website full of content, innovation, fundings, etc. mainly from the TSO point of view
 - An algorithm for [electrical grid mapping](https://code.fb.com/connectivity/electrical-grid-mapping/) by Facebook based on image analysis and a modified Dijkstra algorithm
 - [Data Communication Company](https://www.smartdcc.co.uk/about/) has built and maintained the secure national infrastructure that underpins the roll-out of smart meters across Great Britain.
+- [a very close look at carbon capture](https://spectrum.ieee.org/energywise/energy/environment/a-very-close-look-at-carbon-capture-and-storage), new materials that could make it very efficient and feasible

 ## Energy consumption